-Are you experiencing homelessness or staying at a shelter?
-You can still register to vote!
+I am experiencing homelessness or staying at a shelter.
+Can I still register to vote?

 You can often register to vote using a shelter address, like Salvation Army.
 Just remember, if you use their address, your voter certificate will be mailed there.
 Check with a staff person at your shelter for a registration form and ask to use the shelter address.